-- External GPI contacts, described in various locations in this manual. - The FS-HDR Control Link application, described in "Chapter 6 FS-HDR Control Link" on page 151. - The AJA REST interface (used by the Control Link application).
+- External GPI contacts, described in various locations in this manual - The AJA REST interface

 FS-HDR Modes, System Parameters, and Video Parameters

 The FS-HDR has two operating modes, Four Channel Mode and Single Channel Mode.
 A fundamental difference between Four Channel Mode and Single Channel Modes is the number of FS-HDR Video Processors available, either four or one.